Investigation of learning abilities on linguistic features in sequence-to-sequence text-to-speech synthesis: Background

 Next, we review the differences between Tacotron and Tacotron2 since the change from Tacotron to Tacotron2 is known to be a successful example of improving the naturalness of synthetic speech in sequence-to-sequence based TTS and since we also compare these specific architectures in our comparisons.

 Details in the transition from Tacotron to Tacotron2 can be classified into three groups of changes: 1) simplified neural network modules, 2) increased model parameter size, and 3) introduction of a neural vocoder.
 Table \ref{tbl:tacotron-tacotron2} summarizes the network structure and parameter sizes of Tacotron and Tacotron2.
-Tacotron2 generally has simpler network structures than Tacotron.
 Tacotron uses an encoder that consists of pre-net \cite{Wang2017} and CBHG modules, where CBH stands for Convolution Banks, Highway networks \cite{SrivastavaGS15} and G stands for bidirectional-Gated recurrent unit (GRU) \cite{Chung2014} RNN.
-In Tacotron2, the encoder does not have pre-net \cite{Wang2017}, and the CBH module is replaced with simple CNN layers.
+Tacotron2 generally has simpler network structures than Tacotron: its encoder does not have pre-net \cite{Wang2017}, and the CBH module is replaced with simple CNN layers.
 Unlike Tacotron, Tacotron2 does not have the decoder RNN and instead has one additional layer in the attention RNN, so Tacotron2 has two layers in the attention RNN.
-The CBHG module in post-net \cite{Wang2017} is also replaced with CNN layers, and the role of post-net is changed to improve possibly oversmoothed mel-spectrograms from the autoregressive decoder, instead of converting the scale of the spectrogram from mel into linear.
+The CBHG module in post-net \cite{Wang2017} is also replaced with CNN layers, and the role of post-net is to improve possibly oversmoothed mel-spectrograms from the autoregressive decoder, instead of converting the scale of the spectrogram from mel into linear.
 Meanwhile, Tacotron2 has an advanced attention mechanism.
 Tacotron2 has adopted location-sensitive attention \cite{DBLP:conf/nips/ChorowskiBSCB15}, an extended version of additive attention \cite{Bahdanau2014}.
 Location-sensitive attention can consider location in addition to content to align the source and target, so it is suitable for speech tasks and was originally tested in speech recognition.
 In contrast, additive attention was proposed for machine translation.

 In addition to the simplified network structure, the model parameter size is increased significantly in Tacotron2.
 Table \ref{tbl:tacotron-tacotron2} also compares the parameter sizes of neural network layers in Tacotron and Tacotron2.
 Along with the expansion of parameter size, many regularization techniques have been introduced, probably because models with huge capacity are more likely to suffer from overfitting.
 Dropout \cite{DBLP:journals/jmlr/SrivastavaHKSS14} is applied to every CNN layer in the encoder and post-net.
 Zoneout \cite{Krueger2016} regularization is applied to long short-term memory (LSTM) layers in the encoder and decoder.
 The L2 regularization term is added in the loss term.
 In contrast, in Tacotron, regularization is conducted only in the encoder pre-net and decoder pre-net through dropout.